mkirsch2/Credit_Risk_Analysis/README.md

 - Balanced accuracy score: How often the classifier is correct with the model.
 - Precision: The measure of how reliable a positive classification is.
 A low precision is indicative of a large number of false positives.
-- Recal score: The ability of the classifier to find all the positive samples.
+- Recall score: The ability of the classifier to find all the positive samples.
 A low recall is indicative of a large number of false negatives.

 ### RandomOverSampler (oversample)
 - Balanced accuracy score = 65%